-The alignment of liquid crystals is one of the key issues of LCD technologies.
-The demands for the alignment toughen with the development of LCD.
-The requirements are to control both geometrical and energetical parameters of alignment, namely angular coordinates of easy axis and the anchoring energy, alignment uniformity and stability.
-The electrooptic performance sets additional requirements, such as strongly reduced residual DC (RDC) and acceptable voltage holding ratio (VHR), which partially relate to alignment process and alignment materials.
-In the modern LCD technologies, these requirements should be satisfied for Gen. 6 and Gen. 7 substrates with a size of 1500x1850 mm2 and 1870x2200 mm2, respectively.
+The development of LCD technologies toughens demands for the quality of liquid crystal alignment.
+The requirements are to control both geometrical and energetical parameters of alignment, namely the pretilt angle and the anchoring energy, alignment uniformity and stability.
+The electrooptic performance sets additional requirements, such as strongly reduced RDC and acceptable VHR, which partially relate to alignment process and alignment materials.
+In the modern LCD technologies, these requirements should be satisfied for Gen. 6 and Gen. 7 substrates with a size of 1500x1850 mm and 1870x2200 mm, respectively.

 The traditional rubbing procedure that consists in unidirectional buffing of the alignment substrates is acceptable for substrates of moderate size, which do not require alignment patterning.
 However, the rubbing technique is hardly suitable for the substrates of last generations, first of all because of insufficient alignment uniformity.
-Besides, it is incapable of producing highly uniform alignment on the microscopic scale required for the projection type LCD.
-A new method of alignment is needed that would be capable to overcome the problems of rubbing.
-It should be easily scaled up and compatible with the patterning process.
-Also, it should considerably reduce the rejection rate.
+A new method of alignment is needed that would be capable of scaling up, that would be compatible with the patterning process, that would reduce the rejection rate, etc.

 Ion/plasma beam alignment processes are among the most promising candidates to replace the rubbing technique.
 In spite of the long history of development in the field [1, 2], the interest to this technique sharply increased recently after the publications of IBM group [3,4].
 The IBM approach implies substrate treatment with ions of low energy, which modifies the very top layer of the aligning film.
-At these conditions, destruction of the aligning films is minimized.
-In IBM experiments the flux of ions is created by an ion source of Kaufman type.
-This technique produces a high-quality alignment with controllable pretilt angle and strong anchoring achieved at different organic and inorganic alignment coatings.
+The flux of ions is created by an ion source of Kaufman type.
+The technique described in Refs.
+[3,4] produces a high-quality alignment with controllable pretilt angle achieved at different organic and inorganic alignment coatings.